-- Sulfur-coated urea

-- Polymer/resin-coated

-- Isobutylidene diurea

-- Urea-formaldehyde/ureaformaldehyde reaction products

-- Natural organic

-- Urease and nitrification inhibitors

-- Urease inhibitors reduce the activity of the urease enzyme resulting in a reduction of volatilization of N.

-- Nitrification inhibitors reduce the activity of Nitrosomonas bacteria, which are responsible for the conversion of NH4 to NO2.
+- Sulfur-coated urea - Polymer/resin-coated - Isobutylidene diurea - Urea-formaldehyde/ureaformaldehyde reaction products - Natural organic - Urease and nitrification inhibitors - Urease inhibitors reduce the activity of the urease enzyme resulting in a reduction of volatilization and an increase in plant-available N. - Nitrification inhibitors reduce the activity of Nitrosomonas bacteria, which are responsible for the conversion of NH4 to NO2.
 This reduced activity results in a reduction of N lost via denitrification and an increase in plantavailable N.